YashMishra0101/Discord-LandingPage-Clone/README.md

 ## Installation

-1. Clone the repository to your local machine using the following command:
+-  Clone the repository to your local machine using the following command:

    git clone https://github.com/YashMishra0101/Discord-LandingPage-Clone

-2. Navigate to the project directory in your terminal or command prompt:
+-   Note: This project uses Tailwind CSS, so you need to run npm start to compile the CSS files before opening the HTML file in your browser.

-   cd discord-clone
+-   To run the project locally, navigate to the project directory in your terminal and run the following command:

-3. Open the `index.html` file in your web browser to see the landing page with animations in action.
+    npm start

 ## Contributing